 An applicant must satisfy certain requirements to obtain a group registration.
-The specific requirements for each group registration option are discussed in Sections 1106 (unpublished works), 1107 (serials), 1108 (newspapers), 1109 (newsletters), 1110 (contributions to periodicals), 1111 (short online literary works), 1112 (databases), and 1114 (photographs).
+The specific requirements for each group registration option are discussed in Sections 1106 (unpublished works), 1107 (serials), 1108 (newspapers), 1109 (newsletters), 1110 (contributions to periodicals), 1112 (databases), and 1114 (photographs).